The Need for Speed in Mobile Forensics

 And so to today, late 2019.
 The iPhone 11 has just been released with a maximum internal storage of 512GB.
 Six months ago, Samsung released its new flagship Galaxy S10 Plus with a maximum internal memory of 1TB plus the ability to supplement that with an SD card up to 512GB in size.

 So in order to extract the huge memory on mobile phones today, extraction speeds need to be faster than ever before.
+Having a data extraction software for Android, or a forensic analysis tool for iPhone is paramount.
 But it’s not just speed of extraction that law enforcement agencies require, it’s also recovery of as much of the data on the handset as possible.
-As time consuming as it is, investigators and analysts want as much information in front of them as possible in attempting to build their case.
+As time consuming as it is, forensic investigators and forensic data analysts want as much information in front of them as possible in attempting to build their case.

 As manufacturers and application developers appear to increase their security with every release, it is a never ending challenge for those who provide mobile forensics solutions to keep gaining access to hardware and software and doing it as quickly as possible.